dvsa/eslint-config-ts/README.md

 If you are using VSCode, you can add the ESLint extension to see lint issues as you type.
 You might also want to add a pre-push hook to your project such that the linter runs on pushing code and fails the push if there are unresolved issues.

-\*It is recommended to use npm3 or higher.
-Using a lower version of npm may cause issues due to changes in the way dependencies are loaded.
+\*It is recommended to use npm6 or higher.
+Using a lower version of npm may cause issues due to the way dependencies are loaded.
 Also, if you have any of the project's dependencies (see `package.json`) already installed in your project, perhaps for an old eslint config, it is best to uninstall them first to avoid possible conflicts.

 ------------